YanivZalach/Nvim_Config/README.md

 - [NeoVim](https://neovim.io) 📜 - MUST HAVE

-*What if i want to use Vim? visit: https://github.com/YanivZalach/Vim_Config*
+*What if i want to use Vim? visit: <https://github.com/YanivZalach/Vim_Config>*

 **And:**

 - [Node.js](https://github.com/nodejs/node) 🟢 (Auto-Completion using nvim.coc)
 - [Vim-Plug](https://github.com/junegunn/vim-plug) ⚡️ (plugin manager)

-*What if i want a fast, plug and play setup? visit: https://github.com/YanivZalach/Vim_Config_NO_PLUGINS*
+*What if i want a fast, plug and play setup? visit: <https://github.com/YanivZalach/Vim_Config_NO_PLUGINS>*

 ## Installation 📦

 1. Install the programs listed above using your package manager or download them from their respective websites.

 2. Copy the config file:

       Copy and paste the following command into the terminal and press 'enter':

       ```bash
       git clone https://github.com/YanivZalach/Nvim_Config.git ~/.config/nvim
       ```

 3. Install the Plugins:

    To install the plugins, follow these steps:

    Launch NeoVim by typing the following in the terminal, all in lowercase:

    ```
    nvim
    ```

    Once inside NeoVim, press **:** to enter command mode.

    Write the following command to trigger plugin installation:

    ```
    PlugInstall
    ```

    After running this command, a window will pop up showing the progress of plugin downloads.
 Wait for the downloads to complete.

    Once the download is finished, you can exit the window by typing:

    ```
    :q
    ```

    With these steps, you'll have successfully installed the plugins for your NeoVim configuration.

 ## Usage, Features, and Special Key Bindings 🚀

-### Welcome to Your Enhanced Vim Experience!
+### Welcome to Your Enhanced Vim Experience

 Smart Tab and Indentation Settings 💡

-  * Experience seamless and intelligent code indentation for a consistent coding journey.
+- Experience seamless and intelligent code indentation for a consistent coding journey.

 Telescope Fuzzy Finder 🔍

-  * Move fast using the Telescope Fuzzy Finder to switch seamlessly between files.
+- Move fast using the Telescope Fuzzy Finder to switch seamlessly between files.

 Auto-Completion using coc.nvim 🔌

-  * Auto-completion courtesy of coc.nvim, which can be extended in the future, with enhancements and specific languages.
+- Auto-completion courtesy of coc.nvim, which can be extended in the future, with enhancements and specific languages.

+Git integration using vim fugitive 🎮

+- Git keybindings and commends easy and fast with vim fugitive.

 NERD Tree Integration 🌲

-  * Navigate through your project effortlessly with NERD Tree, your trusty sidekick for efficient file exploration.
+- Navigate through your project effortlessly with NERD Tree, your trusty sidekick for efficient file exploration.

 Vim-airline ✈️

-  * a sleek and customizable status bar for Vim, located at the bottom of your editor.
+- a sleek and customizable status bar for Vim, located at the bottom of your editor.

 Vim-devicons 🌈

-  * Developer-friendly icons to different file types and directories.
+- Developer-friendly icons to different file types and directories.

 Vim-terminal 💻

-  * A terminal emulator directly within Vim. compile code, and perform other terminal-related tasks without leaving your Vim environment.
+- A terminal emulator directly within Vim. compile code, and perform other terminal-related tasks without leaving your Vim environment.

 ### Native Vim Key Bindings 🎮